 Professor of Macromolecular Crystallography, Jonas Emsley, added: "This ground-breaking work establishes a platform for the future evaluation and further development of these new QS inhibitor compounds as potential drugs for the treatment of P. aeruginosa infections."

 The research was funded by the Biotechnology and Biological Sciences Research Council (BBSRC).
 The full paper published in PLOS Pathogens.

 About The University of Nottingham

-More than 90 per cent of research at The University of Nottingham is of international quality, according to the most recent Research Assessment Exercise.
+More than 90% of research at The University of Nottingham is of international quality, according to the most recent Research Assessment Exercise.
 The University aims to be recognised around the world for its signature contributions, especially in global food security, energy & sustainability, and health.
 The University won a Queen’s Anniversary Prize for Higher and Further Education for its research into global food security.

 Tags: human health microbes The University of Nottingham press release antimicrobial resistance immunity